Catholic Church in Japan: History

+Christian missionaries arrived with Francis Xavier and the Jesuits in the 1540s and briefly flourished, with over 100,000 converts, including many daimyōs in Kyushu.
+It soon met resistance from the highest office holders of Japan.
+Emperor Ōgimachi issued edicts to ban Catholicism in 1565 and 1568, but to little effect.
+Beginning in 1587, with imperial regent Toyotomi Hideyoshi's ban on Jesuit missionaries, Christianity was repressed as a threat to national unity.
+After the Tokugawa shogunate banned Christianity in 1620 it ceased to exist publicly.
+Many Catholics went underground, becoming hidden Christians (隠れキリシタン, kakure kirishitan), while others died.
+Only after the Meiji Restoration was Christianity re-established in Japan.

 Organisation

 Governance

 The Catholic Bishops' Conference of Japan is the Japanese episcopal conference, which serves as the main decision-making body of the Church in Japan.
 The current President of the CBCJ is Isao Kikuchi.

-The Catholic Church in Japan is divided into three ecclesiastical provinces with a total of 16 dioceses, three of which are metropolitan archdioceses.
+The Catholic Church in Japan is divided into three ecclesiastical provinces with a total of 15 dioceses, three of which are metropolitan archdioceses.
 Japan has no military ordinariate compared with its neighbour South Korea.
 However, it does share a personal ordinariate with two other countries, Australia and the Philippines.

 Ecclesiastical territories

-The Catholic Church in Japan is organised into 16 dioceses, 3 of which are classified as metropolitan dioceses that head each of the 3 ecclesiastical provinces in the country.
+The Catholic Church in Japan is organised into 15 dioceses, 3 of which are classified as metropolitan dioceses that head each of the 3 ecclesiastical provinces in the country.